RichGirl: Artistry

-Music and voice

 RichGirl's music is generally R&B, but also incorporates hip hop and pop.
-Known for their "powerful pipes," and strongest as a quartet, the group would cover songs such as Bruno Mars's "Grenade" and Lloyd's "Lay It Down" with ease, attempting vocals that promise to "turn their man out."
-Specializing in mid-tempo tunes, the girls would constantly stay on rotation, taking turns singing into a song's melody and verse, only to later harmonize over a song's chorus.
-When attempting signature savvy songs, the group members would join together on "seamless harmonies."
-While commenting on their opulent voices, Rap-Up described the group's sound as being blessed with "golden pipes."
+Known for their "powerful pipes," the group would cover songs such as Bruno Mars's "Grenade" and Lloyd's "Lay It Down".
+Specializing in mid-tempo tunes, the girls would take turns singing a song's melody and verse, later harmonizing over a song's chorus.
+Felipe Delerme of FADER showed appreciation for RichGirl for bring back the glory days of "Glam&B".
+Critics described the group as a "Voltron of sorts," noting that each member is individually talented.

-"Our sound is very honest.
-Each song tells a specific story.
-One thing that we want to do is bring the singing back to the songs...
-That's something that's lacking right now...
-If there was a cross between En Vogue and certain elements of the Spice Girls, that's what we'd like to bring.
-The individuality, but yet a whole.

-—RichGirl to Rap-Up about their vocal and fashion styling.